rpellerin/rpellerin.github.io/content/air-purifying-houseplants.md

 ## Watering

 Soil must remain hardly moist.
-Once or twice a week.
+Once a week in Summer, twice a month in Winter.
 Mist the leaves twice a week also, if possible.

 ## Repotting